[Exclusive] Russian mercenaries using EU-trained soldiers in Africa

 Already a member?

-FACA refers to the Forces Armées Centrafricaines, CAR president Faustin-Archange Touadéra's main army of some 12,500 men.
+FACA refers to the Forces Armées centrafricaines, CAR president Faustin-Archange Touadéra's main army of some 12,500 men.

 WG stands for Wagner Group, a Kremlin-linked paramilitary force.